 A bootcamp in this context is defined as a focused course designed to enhance learning, orientation, and preparation for learners entering a new clinical role.
 This is achieved through the use of multiple educational methods with a focus on deliberate practice with formative feedback.

-Tell us more about this course?
-Can anyone access this?
+Tell us more about the Simulated Return to Work course?

 The course will be run over 4 days with focus on values, individuals concerns of return, policy change, signposting to areas of support, clinical skills and simulation scenarios across general medical and mental health care settings.